 Many people come to discover that the same unhealthy relationship patterns repeat again and again.
-If you have experienced a number of painful relationships that fall short of what you expected or hoped for, despite your best efforts or intentions, then consider codependency as a possible cause.
-It’s important to be aware that codependency is not just restricted to intimate relationships.
-It can happen within families, and between friends and coworkers.
+If you have experienced a number of painful relationships that fall short of what you expected or hoped for, despite your best efforts or intentions, then consider toxic relationship patterns as a possible cause.

 Codependency is a dysfunctional dynamic whereby one or two people have behaviours and personality traits that worsen when in relationship with each other.
 Generally this occurs where one person depends on the other for their sense of identity or worth.
 This may have been learnt from caretakers or parents, but only comes to light once a person is in adult relationships and problems keep surfacing.